anthonybastone1/AWS-SAA/README.md

 <h1>AWS Certified Solutions Architect - Associate Training</h1>

 <h2>Description</h2>
 In this repository, you will be able to follow along as I learn how to navigate through AWS.
 Not only am I learning the concepts and why things are done a certain way, but I am also gaining hands-on experience at the same time.
-I've chosen to utlize Adrian Cantill's AWS Certified Solutions Architect - Associate course for my training with the end goal of sitting for the exam and receiving my offical certification.
+I've chosen to utlize Adrian Cantrill's AWS Certified Solutions Architect - Associate course for my training with the end goal of sitting for the exam and receiving my offical certification.

 <h2>Contents</h2>